 Cyclone Taylor Sports is Canada’s most established hockey equipment retailer opening our doors in Vancouver over half a century ago, in 1957.
-Fred Taylor Jr. opened Cyclone Taylor Sports in honour of his famous father, hockey legend, Cyclone Taylor.
+Fred Taylor Jr. opened Cyclone Taylor Sports in honour of his famous father, hockey legend, Fred "Cyclone" Taylor.

-At Cyclone Taylor Sports we are all about hockey; past and present.
+At Cyclone Taylor Sports we are all about hockey and lacrosse; past and present.
 Shop at Cyclone Taylor’s and be a part of the history!